Blandford’s Dedication to Nature & Wildlife Education Can’t Be Beat

 Try your hand at tapping for syrup, sit on a horse and learn all about Native American and pioneer life.

 There are fun presentations galore as you travel paths around Blandford.
 Some are given by adults, and others by the middle school students at Blandford Nature Center.
 It’s fun to see them so excited about what they’re learning.

 Stop at the sugar house where they’re making maple syrup and even try some.
 You can also buy Blandford maple syrup in the gift shop at the Visitor’s Center.

 Experience autumn during simpler times at this festival.

-There’s the iconic fall treat apple cider and horse-drawn wagon rides.
-Face painting, candle making, scarecrow assembly and other hands-on ideas will keep the kids entertained, in addition to food trucks.
+There’s the iconic fall treat apple cider here.
+Face painting, candle making, scarecrow assembly, a horse petting zoo and other hands-on ideas will keep the kids entertained.

-After you’ve had your fill of treats, you must hike the trails.
+After you’ve had your fill of activities, you must hike the trails.
 Fall is the most beautiful time of year for a hike, and the woods at Blandford will not disappoint.

 held in late October